Australian Age of Dinosaurs: Fossil preparation laboratory

 studied and put on exhibition.
-This building is divided into unprepared fossil storage, prepared fossil storage and a large preparation area where staff and volunteers work on removing rock from the bones and consolidating them.
-A staff room, office, visitor waiting room and equipment storage area are also housed within this facility.
+This building is divided into unprepared fossil storage, prepared fossil storage, and a large preparation area where staff and volunteers work on removing rock from the bones and consolidating them.
+A staff room, office, visitor waiting room, and equipment storage area are also housed within this facility.

-As the dinosaur fossils are usually preserved in solid-rock boulders or covered in thick bands of ironstone matrix, it is often a long and time-consuming task to chisel the rock away.
-Work undertaken at the Australian Age of Dinosaurs Laboratory includes mechanical preparation of the bones with pneumatic scribes which remove rock from the bones.
-Other activities include restoration, repairs, consolidation of specimens, sieving, sorting of matrix for microfossils and 'jig-saw puzzling' bone fragments together.
+As dinosaur fossils are usually preserved in solid-rock boulders or covered in thick bands of ironstone matrix, it is often a long and time-consuming task to chisel the rock away.
+Work undertaken at the Australian Age of Dinosaurs Laboratory includes mechanical preparation of the bones with pneumatic scribes, which remove rock from the bones.
+Other activities include restoration, repairs, consolidation of specimens, sieving, sorting of matrix for microfossils, and 'jig-saw puzzling' bone fragments together.

-The laboratory encourages people to help with this preparation by becoming an Honorary Technician which entails a 10-day fossil preparation course at the Museum known as 'Prep-A-Dino'.
+The laboratory encourages people to help with this preparation by becoming an honorary technician, which entails a 10-day fossil preparation course at the museum known as 'Prep-A-Dino'.

-Reception Centre
+Reception center

-The Reception Centre was built on $1 million funding provided by the Australian Government with $50,000 funding from the Queensland Government and pro-bono support from the Winton Shire Council and several corporations.
+The reception center was built on $1 million in funding provided by the Australian government with $50,000 in funding from the Queensland government, and pro-bono support from the Winton Shire Council and several corporations.
 The building was designed by Cox Rayner Architects as a pro-bono contribution to the AAOD Project and built by Woollam Constructions in 2011.
-It was opened by the Federal Minister for Regional Australia, Simon Crean on 8 April 2012.
-Designed to blend into the surrounding Jump-Up rock, the building takes on the earthy hues and textures of the surrounding landscape.
-The concrete walls of the building were coloured and stamped with latex mats that were moulded from the rock surface of the Jump-Up rock by the Elliott Family.
-A large contingent of volunteers contributed to the final aesthetic finishes of the building including corten steel panels and landscaping.
+It was opened by the Federal Minister for Regional Australia, Simon Crean, on April 8, 2012.
+Designed to blend into the surrounding Jump-Up Rock, the building takes on the earthy hues and textures of the surrounding landscape.
+The concrete walls of the building were colored and stamped with latex mats that were molded from the rock surface of the Jump-Up Rock by the Elliott Family.
+A large contingent of volunteers contributed to the final aesthetic finishes of the building, including corten steel panels and landscaping.

-The Reception Centre contains a shop, café and staff facilities as well as a fossil holotype room known as the Collection Room.
-The building has won several awards for architecture including the J. W. Wilson Award for 'Building of the Year' in central Queensland; the Queensland 'State Award for Public Architecture'; the 'Walls' category of the Queensland 'Public Domain Awards 2013' and the Kevin Cavanagh Medal – the Concrete Institute of Australia's highest national award for 'Excellence in Concrete'.
+The reception center contains a shop, café, and staff facilities, as well as a fossil holotype room known as the Collection Room.
+The building has won several awards for architecture, including the J. W. Wilson Award for 'Building of the Year' in central Queensland; the Queensland 'State Award for Public Architecture'; the 'Walls' category of the Queensland 'Public Domain Awards 2013'; and the Kevin Cavanagh Medal, the Concrete Institute of Australia's highest national award for 'Excellence in Concrete'.
 It was also shortlisted in the 'Culture' category of the World Architecture Festival Awards in 2012 and again in 2013 under the 'Display' category.

-A life sized, 5m long bronze statue of Australovenator ("Banjo") stands at the entrance to the Reception Centre.
-Digitally sculpted by AAOD palaeo-artist Travis R Tischler, the statue was cast by Deep in the Heart Foundry, Texas USA.
-It was funded by the John Villiers Trust and erected in front of the Reception Centre in April 2012.
+A life-sized, 5-meter-long bronze statue of Australovenator ("Banjo") stands at the entrance to the reception center.
+Digitally sculpted by AAOD palaeo-artist Travis R. Tischler, the statue was cast by Deep in the Heart Foundry, Texas, USA.
+It was funded by the John Villiers Trust and erected in front of the reception center in April 2012.